fperez/agu-nnow-evaluation/nnow-audit.md

 - [Proceedings of the Python in Science (SciPy) Conferences](https://proceedings.scipy.org).
 Simlar to the above showcase, but now instead of hand-curated demonstration of AGU science, it shows the use of these tools for a real-world conference where the organizers (with Curvenote's support) adopted them to publish the complete set of proceedings.
 Importantly, and as a demonstration of the power and flexibility of the toolchain, the team not only used this toolchain for the [2024 proceedings](https://proceedings.scipy.org/2024), they were able to also convert the 2022 and 2023 ones to this format, as well as offer a full archive of all former abstracts dating back to 2008, that includes for each older abstract a link to the static PDF generated with previous technologies.

-[^1]: The team at Posit Inc. also contributed to the authorship of some of these documents and made corresponding improvements to the Quarto toolchain; I link to it here but I did not specifically look at their architecture, nor meet with their team, as part of this evaluation.
+[^1]: The team at Posit Inc. also contributed to the authorship of some of these documents and made corresponding improvements to the Quarto toolchain; I link to it here but I did not specifically look at their architecture, nor met with their team, as part of this evaluation.

 # Conclusions and Recommendations for further work